Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-- Fill a 1 quart mason jar with the eggs, onion, garlic, dill, bay leaf, and black peppercorns.
+• Fill a 1 quart mason jar with the eggs, onion, garlic, dill, bay leaf, and black peppercorns.
 Top with the vinegar mixture.
-Seal and refrigerate for at least 1 week.
+Seal and refrigerate for 24 hours before eating.
 Enjoy within 3 to 4 months for best quality.
 Please note that this recipe is inteded for refrigeration only and not for canning.

 My mom always made pickled beets.
 When the beets were gone she would hard boil eggs and put them in the leftover brine!
 I grew up thinking that pickled eggs were always beet colored!